gvbusa/funwithbash/fwb007/README.md

 - Create an nginx configuration that
   - allows only HTTPS traffic, permanently redirecting HTTP traffic to HTTPS
   - forwards requests to the upstream task-list web app running on the same server as nginx
-- Build a fwb-nginx container that
+- Build a fwb-nginx container image
+- Create a docker-compose configuration that starts the web app and nginx

+To build:

+  docker build -t fwb-nginx:1.0.0 .

+Before running the container, create a .env file in the root directory of the repository that contains the 3 environment variables for MongoDB:

+    MONGO_USER=<user>
+    MONGO_PASSWORD=<password>
+    MONGO_URI=mongodb+srv://<cluster>/<db>

+compose.yml is the docker-compose configuration, and the containers can be run with:

+    docker-compose up

+To shutdown:

+    docker-compose down